Mun-Min/ASU_2022_Bootcamp/README.md

 # ***Who are you?
 What is your background?***

---- My name is Munqiz, but people like to call me Muni since it's easier to pronounce.
+--- My name is Munqiz, but people like to call me Muni.
 My parents moved from Pakistan to the US and raised me and my 2 older brothers in Arizona.

 # ***What are your career goals?***

---- I'm not exactly sure what I want as a career for now, however I have been extremely interested in crypto-currencies and AI technology.
+--- I'm not exactly sure what I want as a career for now, however I am extremely interested in crypto-currencies and AI technology.

 # ***Why did you choose FinTech as a career path?***